Salesforce adoption is a funny business!

-One of the best things about Salesforce is that you can set up your metrics for adoption with the CRM itself using custom-made dashboards.
-The custom-made dashboards can be built out based on the pattern of your adoption and will help you understand the problem areas where your users are not as effective.
+One of the best things about Salesforce is that you can set up your metrics for adoption within the CRM itself using custom-made dashboards.
+The customized dashboards can be built out based on the pattern of your adoption and will help you understand the problem areas where your users are not as effective.

 This is simply the basic factor of how well your users are adoption Salesforce.
 To measure this you can use some of the custom-made dashboards which available in Salesforce or else be very specific.

 These can be measured on a weekly/monthly basis to learn where your users need assistance.
 This will also help you determine what kind of training can be given to the user to iron out the common problems.

 Accurate, consistent, and complete data is what makes Salesforce your organization’s powerhouse.
 The accuracy (or inaccuracy) of data entered into Salesforce is a useful indicator of how well your users understand Salesforce’s capabilities.

 Inconsistencies in the quality of data are a clear sign that users either do not comprehend the functionality or are not convinced of its usefulness.
 Use data quality reports and follow-up conversations with your team to determine if additional training or support is needed.

 The best and the most common way to know whether your end users are satisfied with the Salesforce implementation is to ask them.
 This could be done via surveys, Salesforce Chatter groups, or even through specific polls.

 Remember, Salesforce adoption is a long process, so it’s important to check in with your employees at regular intervals.
 Task key leaders with gathering feedback, both anonymously and in group settings.
 While some users may feel completely comfortable discussing their frustrations publicly, others may prefer to submit suggestions through an anonymous survey.
 Provide avenues for both preferences.